 Marrakech, known as the red or pink city, is a jewel of North Africa.
 An increasingly popular destination; magical and exotic only a relatively short flight from the UK – ideal for winter sun or a long weekend.

-The centre of the city is a maze of ancient pedestrianised streets where you wander aimlessly, with the souks at its heart.
+The centre of this Moroccan city is a maze of ancient pedestrianised streets where you wander aimlessly, with the souks at its heart.
 Once you get to know the city and get beneath the surface chaos it is a charming, civilised and beguiling.

 I’d been to Marrakech with Edward about 8 years ago, and when Kayak asked me to take a second, solo trip, I jumped at the chance.